eric56379/sphere-port-forwarding/README.md

 - port-forwarding-windows.sh
 - port-forwarding-mac.sh
 - port-forwarding-linux.sh
+6.
-6. Mac/Linux users: Open a terminal window and navigate to the directory where these .sh files are located.
-Type ```sudo port-forwarding-XXX.sh```, where XXX is the operating system which you are on.
+  Mac/Linux users: Open a terminal window and navigate to the directory where these .sh files are located.
+Type ```sudo ./port-forwarding-unix.sh```.
   Windows users: (Placeholder)
 7. Delete all of your extracted files when you are done.

 ### How to Run: